MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ## Firewall configuration

 Operations Manager depends on SQL Server to host its databases and a reporting platform to analyze and present historical operational data.
-The management server, Operations and Web console roles need to be able to successfully communicate with SQL Server, and its important to understand the communication path and ports in order to configure your environment correctly.
+The management server, Operations and Web console roles need to be able to successfully communicate with SQL Server, and it is important to understand the communication path and ports in order to configure your environment correctly.

 If you are designing a distributed deployment that will require SQL Always On Availability Groups to provide failover functionality for the Operations Manager databases, there are additional firewall configuration settings that need to be included in your firewall security strategy.